at1112/EarthSurfaceTemperature/index.md

 ## Welcome to Anjali's final project site!

-This report showcases changes in earth surface temperature over the last 200 years, separated by country and continent....
+This report showcases changes in earth surface temperature over the last 200 years, separated by country and continent...

 ### Markdown